merty/wordpress-move/readme.txt

 === WordPress Move ===
 Contributors: merty
 Donate link: http://www.mertyazicioglu.com
-Tags: domain, migrate, migration, move
-Requires at least: 3.2
+Tags: backup, domain, migrate, migration, move, restore Requires at least: 3.2
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 1.2
+Stable tag: 1.3

-A migration assistant for WordPress capable of changing the domain name in use and/or migrating your installation to another server.
+Enables you to back up your installation to restore to at any time, change the domain name in use and migrate your installation to another server.

 == Description ==